-A few weeks ago I attended a coaching conference run by Volleyball England.
-It wasn’t an educational event so much as an opportunity to hear about where they were looking to take things and to share thoughts and ideas toward that end (though there was a session at the end on passing technique and coaching).
+In 2013 I attended a coaching conference run by Volleyball England.
+It wasn’t an educational event so much.
+It was more like as an opportunity to hear about where they were looking to take things.
+We also had the opportunity to share thoughts and ideas toward that end.
 For me the objective was to get a big picture view of what’s happening in the English volleyball community where coaching – and youth development, as it turns out – was concerned.

-The overarching objective the V.E. folks told us they have is to create a world class volleyball coaching systems (their words, not mine), and we were given handouts diagramming how coaches could progress through the various levels of certification.
-We talked about all that, looked at examples from other sports like cricket and rugby, and broke up into little groups to generate discussion points for future consideration.
+The overarching objective the V.E. folks told us they have is to create a world class volleyball coaching systems (their words, not mine).
+We were given handouts diagramming how coaches could progress through the various levels of certification.
+We talked about all that.
+Examples from other sports like cricket and rugby were provided.
+Then we broke up into little groups to generate discussion points for future consideration.

-For me there is one glaring issue in the structure of volleyball coach developing in England.
+For me there was one glaring issue in the structure of volleyball coach developing in England.
 Namely the lack of mentorship.
 An educational structure is valuable, but there is nothing like learning at the side of an experienced individual.
-Outside of small pockets, that doesn’t seem to exist, and certainly I haven’t seen much evidence of it in the South West.
+Outside of small pockets, that doesn’t seem to exist.
+Certainly I didn’t see much evidence of it in the South West.

 Learning from those who’ve been there and done that

-My own volleyball coaching career started off as an assistant to the head coach of the girls’ team in my high school.
-Basically, I just helped out running a few drills in varsity team practices, though that later extended to helping out the team’s assistant coach with junior varsity training.
+My own coaching career began as an assistant to the head coach of the girls’ team in my high school.
+Basically, I just helped out running a few drills in varsity team practices.
+That later extended, though, to helping out the team’s assistant coach with junior varsity training.
 After graduation I helped with the boys’ team as well.

-Later, after a lengthy break during which I focused on playing and then my professional career, I became a part-time assistant coach at a 2-year Junior College, which was my first collegiate position.
+Later, after a lengthy break during which I focused on playing and then my professional career, I became a part-time assistant coach at a 2-year Junior College.
+That was my first collegiate position.
 From there I moved on to assist on a full-time basis for a pair of Division I universities.
 I learned a massive amount from the experience.

 Don’t get me wrong.
-I went through USA Volleyball‘s equivalent to VE’s coaching certification program, and I attended conferences and seminars, read books on coaching, and watched videos done by some of the more prominent collegiate coaches.
-I was a sponge.
+I went through USA Volleyball‘s equivalent to VE’s coaching certification program (CAP).
+I also attended conferences and seminars, read coaching books, and watched videos by prominent collegiate coaches.
+Think of me as a big a sponge.

 That’s not the same as seeing all those things (drills, systems, etc.) put into action by an experienced head coach, though.
 Even more so when you are involved in doing it yourself as an assistant coach.
 There’s a lot of nuance to running a team, especially when you add in an organizational structure on top of it.